johnwcowan/r7rs-work/TerminalsCowan.md

 The characters present in a single location constitute a single Unicode default grapheme cluster.
-In addition, the string may contain any number of ANSI escape sequences and control sequences.
+In addition, the string may contain any number of ANSI and Unicode control characters, ANSI escape sequences and control sequences.
 (FIXME: add links.)

 ### Color representations

 Colors are represented by exact non-negative integers in the form `#xRRGGBB`, where `RR` is a 256-bit redness value, `GG` is a 256-bit greenness value, and `BB` is a 256-bit blueness value.
-However, terminals are free to round these colors to as few as 8 or even 2 colors if that's all they can support.
+However, terminals are free to round these colors to as few as 8 if that's all they can support.

+In fact, if the terminal lacks color support altogether but supports reverse video (reversed foreground and background colors), it's possible to fit it into the color model.
+For example, if normal characters are white-on-black and reverse video characters are black-on-white, the two colors can be set independently:  black-on-black would be rendered as a space, white-on-white as a solid block character like U+2588 FULL BLOCK.

 ### Asian width